xiongye77/eks-terraform/README.md

+# we can use terraform helm_release (helm_loadbalancer.tf) to install the aws-load-balancer-controller repo

 # eks-terraform

 After terraform apply finished (vpc and all eks cluster/nodes creation finished ), make sure run following command to add  new context arn:aws:eks:ap-southeast-2:996104769930:cluster/eks-test-cluster to /home/ec2-user/.kube/config